Choosing The Best Blue Sapphire For Your Engagement Ring: What You Need To Know

 Australia is another large producer of some of the finest commercial-grade blue sapphire in the world.
 The gems mined in this country are typically dark blue and often feature dichroism.
 Dichroism refers to the presence of two colors in a single gemstone.
 In the case of Australian sapphire, the stones usually contain a mix of yellow, green, and blue.
 These multi-colored stones are also called “Parti-Sapphires” and are considered valuable because of their unique composition.

-2. Pricing Blue Sapphire
+3. Pricing Blue Sapphire

-Thus, the origin of a stone does not necessarily equate to its value, although it is true that certain locations produce higher-grade gems.
+Thus, the origin of a stone does not necessarily add to its value, although it is true that certain locations produce higher-grade gems.
 However, this does not mean that every stone recovered from these locations will be of the same standard (take Burmese Sapphire, for example).

 Keep this in mind when shopping for blue sapphire engagement rings because some dealers will try to capitalize on a lower-grade stone if it comes from a well-known source.
 If you suspect that the quality of a stone is not reflected by its price, rather continue your search elsewhere.
 Also, be careful about buying gems from unknown online sources.

-3. Natural Blue Sapphire Vs. Treated Blue Sapphire
+4. Natural Blue Sapphire Vs. Treated Blue Sapphire

 A sapphire stone that has been taken from the ground and faceted without any further treatment is known as a natural sapphire.
 These stones are exceptionally rare, which is why natural sapphire rings are often quite expensive.